willianjusten/awesome-svg/Readme.md

 ## Thanks to...

 * [Marcus Vinicius](https://github.com/Raikow), my friend =)
-* [Rodrigo Machado](https://github.com/rcmachado) for helping me with CC License
+* [Rodrigo Machado](https://github.com/rcmachado) for helping me with CC License.
 * [Chris Coyier](http://chriscoyier.net/) and his [Compendium of SVG Information](http://css-tricks.com/mega-list-svg-information/), was a great start point for me.
+* and of course, all the [Contributors](https://github.com/willianjusten/awesome-svg/graphs/contributors).

 ## Contributing

 Your contributions are always welcome!
-[Click Here to read the guidelines](https://github.com/willianjusten/awesome-svg/blob/master/contributing.md)
+[Click Here to read the guidelines](https://github.com/willianjusten/awesome-svg/blob/master/contributing.md).

 ##License